kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment/model_quantization.rst

 Evaluate the quantized model metrics :tutorial-machine:`Machine learning workstation`
 -------------------------------------------------------------------------------------
 #.
 The quantization script saves the calibrated model outputs in a file.
 Optionally you can evaluate metrics for these outputs and preview the results by running the :file:`~/sml-tutorials/ml-deployment/tools/03-quantize/calc_quantized_metrics.ipynb` notebook.

+   .. note:: Evaluation of the quantized model requires :file:`output/03-quantize/quantization_test_preds.h5` with **all** samples which you might have skipped to save some time.